e271828e/Flight.jl/docs/notes/design/framework_spec.md

 [Stage functions](#g-stage-function) are ordinary multiple-dispatch methods (the `GUI.draw!` precedent).
 Structural facts are declared through a small set of well-known functions returning plain values, defined alongside the methods.
-No macro DSL: generated code is opaque to the debugging, tooling and comprehension workflows the charter protects ([§1][s1]), and a macro can only ever *lower to* a layer like this one — so a convenience macro remains addable a posteriori as pure sugar (the `@kwdef` precedent), while never becoming load-bearing.
+No macro DSL: the charter's debugging, tooling and comprehension workflows ([§1][s1]) decide it (row 32).
+A macro can only ever *lower to* a layer like this one, so a convenience macro remains addable a posteriori as pure sugar (the `@kwdef` precedent), while never becoming load-bearing.
 Redundancy between declarations and function bodies is accepted deliberately, under one non-negotiable condition: **every inconsistency fails loudly**, at build time where possible, at first execution otherwise.
 The door stays open for the declaration layer specifically: a macro generating